 He holds the chair of private international law and teaches international arbitration at the Catholic University of Milan.

-His practice focuses on arbitration.
-He acts as counsel and is very active as arbitrator in high-profile cases under the most important arbitration rules and governing laws, in a variety of seats.
-He has significant experience as counsel and as arbitrator in investor-State arbitration, having acted in particular in several well-known ICSID cases.
-He is lead counsel in a number of UNICTRAL cases against the Czech Republic under the Energy Charter Treaty and several BITs).
-He also acts in court litigation, and appears as expert, on matters of conflicts of laws and jurisdiction, and in the areas in which he practiced in the earlier part of his career as partner in two major Italian firms, European law and competition law.
+His practice focuses on commercial and investor-state arbitration.
+As counsel, he has a vast experience in commercial arbitration in a broad spectrum of cases and has acted in numerous well-known ad hoc and ICSID investor-state cases.
+He is currently lead counsel in a number of UNICTRAL cases against the Czech Republic under the Energy Charter Treaty and several BITs.
+He is very active as arbitrator and chairman in high-profile commercial cases under the most important arbitration rules and governing laws in a variety of seats as well as in investor-state (including ICSID) arbitrations.
+Professor Radicati also appears in court litigation and as an expert on matters of conflicts of laws and jurisdiction, and in the areas in which he practised in the earlier part of his career as partner in two major Italian firms: European law and competition law.

-He is the author of five books and over 150 scholarly articles on different topics on arbitration, public and private international law, European Union and antitrust law, and is a co-editor of the leading Italian commentary of the law of arbitration.
+He is the author of five books and over 160 scholarly articles on different topics on arbitration, public and private international law, European Union and antitrust law, and is a co-editor of the leading Italian arbitration law commentary and a frequent speaker and lecturer.

-Luca is on the ICSID list of arbitrators; a member of the LCIA Court; a former member of the ICC Court; former vice chair of the IBA arbitration Committee; member and former rapporteur of the ILA committee on international commercial arbitration; member of the American Law Institute, international commercial arbitration; and co-chair of the joint working group of the competition and arbitration committees of the ICC arbitration commission on antitrust follow-on actions.
+Luca is on the ICSID List of Arbitrators; a member of the LCIA Court; a former member of the ICC Court; a former vice-chair of the IBA arbitration committee; a member and former rapporteur of the ILA committee on international commercial arbitration; a member of the American law institute; and past co-chair of the joint working group of the competition and arbitration committees of the ICC Arbitration Commission on Antitrust Follow-on Actions.